Tackling waste is critical to reducing greenhouse gas emissions, protecting land and water and improving livelihoods.

 - 89.7% of Sodexo sites have implemented equipment and processes to reduce organic waste; and

 - 81.5% of Sodexo sites have done the same for non-organic waste

 Preventing Food Waste with Technology

 We have established a global program, WasteWatch – powered by LeanPath – which helps to identify causes and define action plans to prevent pre- and post-consumer waste.
-Sites implementing WasteWatch can reduce food waste by 45% in two to six months.

-In Singapore, WasteWatch has been successfully piloted at a local school where we reduced waste by 300kg per week after six months.
+In Singapore, WasteWatch has been successfully piloted as a local school where we reduced waste by 300kg per week after six months.
 The program is now a highlight of Sodexo Singapore’s food services to our clients.

-Our waste management program even includes participation from clients and consumers.
+WasteWatch also includes participation from clients and consumers.
 Sodexo actively interacts with consumers (such as students on campus) on the topic through educational talks, posters and other activities to drive home the message.

 Three issues close to our heart